Even if you’re up for a fight, shielding your PC from cyberthreats requires some backup.

 The level of support depends on the plan you choose.
 Those using free Avast protection can turn to the extensive knowledge base or try to get advice from more experienced members of the Avast community.

 Meanwhile, paying customers can get in touch with the company’s support agents who are available through multiple channels, including email, live chat, and an Avast helpline.
 The call center consists of trained tech professionals who are available 24/7 and capable of assisting you with any Avast issues that you may encounter.
+When choosing AV software make sure you select a company that can provide 24/7 support for your region.

 Is Avast Antivirus for You?